 FDM Digital Solutions, a UK leader in additive manufacturing, sought out Paragon RT’s help in developing suitable tools for a replica aircraft seal application.

 The seal creation required a complex tool manufacture combining soluble additive manufactured tooling with Paragon’s RIM casting ability.
-The specific issue was that there was a need to create a long internal cavity within the seal.
+The specific issue was that there was a need to create a long internal cavity within the replica aircraft seal.

 This complex and challenging geometry within the design warranted a joint research and development process.